Citizens, only just last month, one of your beloved Leader’s favorite food festivals occurred – the Isleton Crawdad Festival!

 He was Manager of the St James’s Hotel, at the corner of Berkeley Street and Piccadilly, from 1863 to 1870.
 He worked as chef de cuisine to the Prince and Princess of Wales at the nearby Marlborough House from 1863 to 1865.
 From 1870 to 76 he was manager of the Freemason’s Tavern.

-This recipe is in the sadly out of print “Bohemian San Francisco, its restaurants and their most famous recipes; the elegant art of dining” from 1914.
+This bisque recipe that I am sharing is in the sadly out of print “Bohemian San Francisco, its restaurants and their most famous recipes; the elegant art of dining” from 1914.
 Happily, the entire fascinating historical book this came from is digitized and available here.

-I truly hope you decide to give this magnificent historical recipe a try, my Citizens! 😀
+I truly hope you decide to give this magnificent historical bisque recipe a try, Citizens! 😀